Preciousomonze/woocommerce-phone-validator/README.md

 ## Description

-Woocommerce Phone Validator is a plugin which helps in validating international telephone numbers for woocommerce.
+Phone Validator for WooCommerce is a plugin which helps in validating international telephone numbers for woocommerce.
 It adds a flag dropdown to the Billing phone number field which allows your site users to choose their country base and validate a phone number accordingly on the checkout page of WooCommerce.
 It forces users to enter a valid phone number before being able to checkout.

 #### This plugin is based on https://intl-tel-input.com/ developed by [Jack O'Connor](https://github.com/jackocnr/).